SilvaScenes: Tree Detection and Species Classification from Under-Canopy Images in Natural Forests: Funding

-This research was supported by the DND/NSERC Discovery Grant Supplements (DGDND-04741-2022).
-We gratefully acknowledge the support of the NVIDIA Corporation with the donation of a Quadro RTX 8000 GPU, which was used for data annotation.
+This work was supported by the Fonds de recherche du Québec Doctoral Research Scholarship [2006691]; the Department of National Defence/Natural Sciences and Engineering Research Council of Canada Discovery Grant Supplements [DGDND-04741-2022]; and the Canada Foundation for Innovation Fund [39709].
+We gratefully acknowledge the support of the NVIDIA Corporation with the donation of a Quadro RTX 8000 GPU, which was used for some of our experiments.